Leveraging the Cognitive Gap for Scalable and Diverse GUI-Agent Defense

 27 novel CAPTCHA families designed to defend against GUI agents

-title={Next-Gen CAPTCHAs: Leveraging the Cognitive Gap for
+title={Next-Gen CAPTCHAs: Leveraging the Cognitive Gap for Scalable and Diverse GUI-Agent Defense},

 }